holger-prause/yolo_utils/README.md

 # yolo_utils

-Some python script for building or verifying a yolo dataset
+Some python scripts for building or verifying a yolo dataset.

 ## Requirments
 * Opencv and numpy for reading in the bounding boxes.